0-5788719150923125/praxis/README.md

 ## what we're building

-The Praxis swarm is a decentralized, peer-to-peer, always online, continuously-learning AI intelligence - and a place to practice [computational alchemy](https://www.reddit.com/r/MachineLearning/comments/1b6ggpz/comment/ktc2ujd).
-With [Hivemind](https://github.com/learning-at-home/hivemind) directly-integrated into core layers of the model itself, our goal is to build an expert model that is small and simple, easy to parallelize and performant at a scale of hundreds/thousands of peers.
-We will do this via a sparse mixture of experts, curated routing, algorithmic switching and weighted self-modeling of remotely-hosted peers.
+The Praxis architecture is a fluid, peer-to-peer, always online, continuously-learning and decentralized place to practice [computational alchemy](https://www.reddit.com/r/MachineLearning/comments/1b6ggpz/comment/ktc2ujd).
+With [Hivemind](https://github.com/learning-at-home/hivemind) integrated directly into core layers of the system, our goal is to build a multi-modal language model that is small and simple, easy to parallelize and performant at a scale of hundreds/thousands of self-hosted peers.
+We will achieve this via a sparse mixture of experts, user-curated multipath routing, symbolic decision-making and weighted self-modeling of network components.

 ## architecture